The Children (1980 film)

-The Children (also known as The Children of Ravensback) is a 1980 American horror film, directed by Max Kalmanowicz, and starring Martin Shakar, Gil Rogers, and Gale Garnett.
+The Children is a 1980 American horror film directed by Max Kalmanowicz, and starring Martin Shakar, Gil Rogers, and Gale Garnett.
 It follows a group of five children in a small New England town when they are transformed into zombies who, after being exposed to waste from a nuclear plant, microwave any living thing they touch.

+An independent production, The Children was filmed in the Berkshires region of Massachusetts in the summer of 1979.
+World-Northal distributed the film in the United States, premiering it in Tucson, Arizona on June 6, 1981, followed by a New York City release on July 4.
 The film received generally negative reviews from critics.

 Plot

 Jim and Slim, two workers at a chemical plant in the New England town of Ravensback, decide to call it a day and head for the bar.
 Unfortunately, a large buildup of pressure leaks from one of the pipes that starts to form a yellow toxic cloud that drifts across the ground.
 Meanwhile, a school bus is taking children home.
 After dropping one child off, five children are left on the bus.

 After Billy Hart, the local sheriff, finds the idling bus abandoned near a cemetery, he radios his deputy and dispatcher.
 Billy orders a roadblock at the intersection of the main highway and the lone road leading into town, recruiting a couple of armed locals, believing that the children were possibly kidnapped.

 While John and Billy are on the road, they encounter Janet Shore standing in the middle of the road, who is dazed like the other zombified children, pale-faced and apparently stunned as they put her in the car to drive her home.
 It turns out that Janet has not yet fully transformed into a radioactive zombie, but she gradually changes into one during the ride (as evidenced by her fingernails shown turning black).
 After they stopped, she attacks Sheriff Hart who is able to dodge her while she flees the vicinity.

 Eventually, the zombified Ellen, Tommy, and Paul meet and walk together.
 They are then spotted by the deputy who radios the station, but is soon killed.
 The three children converge in front of the general store, where the dispatcher comes outside to hug them, but is also roasted to death as her screaming is heard on a police radio dispatcher by John and Billy.